 In the first image, I am next to the trunk for scale.
 In the second image, the form of the canopy lurks up behind Andrew Joslin, who illustrated this redwood in Richard Preston's book.
 Andrew is gazing into Atlas Grove.
 My albums may have higher resolution for this one.

-It is one of many redwoods in Atlas Grove.
+It is one of many redwoods in what was the Atlas Grove study project.
 And where is it located?
-A terrace will have to do for now.
-One scientific report I came across a coupld of years ago described the location as a "alluvial terrace of Prairie Creek" where sedimentation happened centuries ago, but did not pin-point at what spot along the creek's route.
+One scientific report I came across described the location as a "alluvial terrace of Prairie Creek" where sedimentation happened centuries ago, but did not pin-point where along the creek's route.

-Other redwoods near it have names like Kronos, Rhea, Zeus, Pleiades I, Pleiades II, , Bell, Ballantine, Broken Top, Prometheus, Epimetheus, Buena Vista, Demeter.
+Other redwoods of the study plot were given names like Kronos, Rhea, Zeus, Pleiades I, Pleiades II, , Bell, Ballantine, Broken Top, Prometheus, Epimetheus, Buena Vista, Demeter.

-Author Richard Preston wrote many things about Iluvatar in his book The Wild Trees, released in 2007.
-In case you are interested, see my book review.
+Author Richard Preston wrote many things about Iluvatar in his best selling book released 2007.
+In case you are interested see my book review.

-Some folks have speculated whether or not Iluvatar is the huge redwood in the composite photo that National Geographic put in their October 2009 issue.
-Maybe you will order a copy of that National Geographic and take a guess.
-It covers the 1800 mile Redwood Transect as well as some aspect of canopy research..
+Some folks speculated whether or not Iluvatar is the huge redwood in the composite photo that National Geographic put in their October 2009 issue.
+Maybe you will order a copy.

 The size of Atlas Grove is undisclosed, but for sure it is bigger than a couple of acres.
-An entensive study was done in the grove called the Atlas Project.
-Atlas and Iluvatar redwoods were included.
 The plot was a 1 hectare which is 2.471 acres.